rschristopher/ischristtrue.com/src/ancient-views/fall.md

 # Fall from Grace

-Modern Christians may talk of *the fall* -- but in Genesis there is not one but three falls; three distinct rebellions against God, each dramatically changing the nature of man and creation.
+Modern Christians may talk of *the fall* -- but in Genesis there is not one but three; three distinct rebellions against God, each dramatically changing the nature of man and creation.

 ## 1. Exile from Eden